Monolith ✅ vs Microservices ❌, a New Perspective

 The reason I am talking about Monolith or Microservices (two software architectures) here is: this is still about End-to-End Test Automation and CT, very much so.

 What led me to write this article?
-The below news.
+The following news.

-Please note that this case study was done (and released) in Amazon, which should embrace Microservices (so customers buying more instances).
+Please note that this case study was done (and released) on Amazon, which should embrace Microservices (so customers buying more instances).
 So, I was surprised to see it.

 Microservices became popular about 5 years ago, I never liked it and never witnessed a successful implementation (always with all heaps of problems).
 It reminded me of the infamous Enterprise Java Beans (EJB).
 The so-called benefits sound good in theory, but not in practice.